hashicorp/terraform-provider-google/website/docs/r/app_engine_flexible_app_version.html.markdown

 Learn about the differences between the standard environment and the flexible environment at https://cloud.google.com/appengine/docs/the-appengine-environments.

+~> **Note:** The App Engine flexible environment service account uses the member ID `service-[YOUR_PROJECT_NUMBER]@gae-api-prod.google.com.iam.gserviceaccount.com`
+It should have the App Engine Flexible Environment Service Agent role, which will be applied when the `appengineflex.googleapis.com` service is enabled.

 To get more information about FlexibleAppVersion, see: